DCCM Season Finale

 CONCERT ORCHESTRA

 One of Washington’s finest volunteer, non-professional, full symphony orchestras.
-The DC Concert Orchestra performs several concerts per year, with a focus on 20th and 21st century American composers.
+The DC Concert Orchestra performs several concerts per year, with a focus on emerging and overlooked composers.

 CHAMBER MUSIC

 An alliance of advanced, non-professional adult musicians with a passion for chamber music.
-DC Chamber Musicians membership offers music education, master classes, public concerts, and more.
+DC Chamber Musicians membership offers music education, professional coaching, public concerts, and more.

 MEETUP GROUP

-Classical Musicians of Metro-DC is an area network of 550+ adult musicians seeking casual, non-competitive opportunities for musical fellowship through home-hosted rehearsals and open house events.
+Classical Musicians of Metro-DC is an area network of hundreds of adult musicians seeking casual, non-competitive opportunities for musical fellowship through home-hosted rehearsals and open house events.

 Are you a non-professional musician looking for a classical music group?